Cantera/cantera-website/pages/science/reactions.rst

 --------------------

-The basic reaction type is a homogeneous reaction with a pressure-independent rate coefficient and mass action kinetics, e.g.
+The basic reaction type is a homogeneous reaction with a pressure-independent rate coefficient and mass action kinetics.
+For example:

 .. math::